 After arriving at Uig we transfer you back to Glasgow Airport for our final farewell, when you will hop on a plane, or extend your holiday.
 This is an amazing drive with breathtaking scenery on all sides, allowing you a few more photo opportunities before we say goodbye!

-In terms of distance, the trip totals 280 km /174 miles and this breaks down into 60% on road and 40% off road.
-Day 3 offers the more technical day of riding of this trip with some steep ascents/descents and some rocky trails.
+In terms of distance, the trip totals 336 km /209 miles and this breaks down into 60% on road and 40% off road.
+Day 3 offers the most technical day of riding with some steep ascents/descents and some rocky trails.

 Mountain Biking Grade